DANSI/blynk-server-original/README.md

 + Put bat file to windows startup folder

+You can also use this ready script to run server.

 ## Update instruction for unix-like systems

 In order to update your server with new version you need to kill old process and start new one.